Date Movie

 Date Movie is a 2006 American romantic comedy parody film written by Jason Friedberg and Aaron Seltzer, directed by Seltzer, and produced by Paul Schiff and Friedberg.
-It was released on February 17, 2006 by 20th Century Fox and stars Alyson Hannigan, Adam Campbell, Sophie Monk, Tony Cox, Jennifer Coolidge, Eddie Griffin, and Fred Willard.
+It stars Alyson Hannigan, Adam Campbell, Sophie Monk, Tony Cox, Jennifer Coolidge, Eddie Griffin, and Fred Willard.
 It is a parody of the romantic comedy film genre, and mostly references My Big Fat Greek Wedding, Meet the Fockers, Hitch, Legally Blonde, and Bridget Jones's Diary.

-Date Movie was panned by critics and has a 7% rating on Rotten Tomatoes, but was a box office success, grossing almost $85 million on a $20 million budget.
+It was released on February 17, 2006, by 20th Century Fox.
+Though reviews for it were more positive than Jason Friedberg and Aaron Seltzer's later films, Date Movie was panned by critics for its lazy writing, excessive gross-out humor and an uncreative approach of parodies, but was a box office success, grossing almost $85 million on a $20 million budget.

 Plot

-Julia Jones is an obese woman who dreams of marrying Napoleon Dynamite, but even in her dreams, she is rejected.
+Obese Julia Jones dreams of marrying Napoleon Dynamite, but even in her dreams, she is rejected.
 Writing in her diary, she thinks she will never find her true love.
 Julia goes outside and dances to impress men on the streets, but is unsuccessful.

-Julia goes to work at her father Frank's Greek diner, where she meets and is instantly attracted to Grant Fockyerdoder.
-When Frank yells at Julia to get an order, she turns to respond and accidentally hits Grant over the head with the coffee pot she is holding, knocking him to the floor.
-She turns around only to find his table is suddenly empty and figures he ran away.
-Wanting help, Julia visits a love therapist, Hitch, who initially rejects her but reluctantly agrees to help her, taking her to a garage where she gets "pimped out" and made slimmer.
+At Julia's father Frank's Greek diner, she meets and is instantly attracted to Grant Funkyerdoder.
+When Frank barks an order at her, she turns to respond and accidentally hits Grant over the head with a coffee pot, knocking him to the floor.
+She turns around, finds his table suddenly empty, and assumes he ran away.

-She earns a spot on a reality television dating show called The Extreme Bachelor: Desperate Edition, the bachelor turning out to be Grant, the man she met in the diner.
-Host Ty Andrews introduces Grant, who greets all the women and is asked to eliminate the losers, which he does by shooting them one by one.
-As the last woman standing, Julia is rewarded with dinner for two at a restaurant called "A Restaurant".
+Julia seeks help from love therapist Hitch, who initially rejects her but finally relents.
+He takes her to a garage, where she gets "pimped out" and made slimmer.
+She earns a spot on a reality television dating show called The Extreme Bachelor: Desperate Edition, where the bachelor turns out to be Grant.
+Host Ty Andrews introduces him, who greets all the women and is asked to eliminate the losers, which he does by shooting them one by one.

+As the last woman standing, Julia is rewarded with dinner for two at "A Restaurant".
 After their meal, Julia and Grant venture to her apartment, where they have sex.
-Julia takes Grant to meet her parents.
+Later, Grant takes Julia to Tiffany & Co., where the salespeople reveal that she may pick whatever she wants.
+He then declares he loves her and proposes, and she happily accepts.
+The couple then meets with Grant's parents, Bernie and Roz, who recommend a wedding planner, after which Roz reveals that Grant lost his virginity to the housekeeper, Eduardo.